How to Export ChatGPT to Word Without Losing Formulas and Formatting

 Select the entire ChatGPT response (or the portion you need) and copy it to your clipboard.
 This works for single messages or entire conversations — the tool handles multi-message content correctly.

-Open AI Export Sidebar (a floating window that stays on screen — you do not need to leave ChatGPT) or AI Markdown Converter (a full-window app with smart format repair).
-Paste your content.
+Open Chat2Word - AI Markdown Converter and paste your content.
 The tool automatically detects all LaTeX formulas and Mermaid diagram code.

 Click Export to Word